 Step Change in Safety Limited (trading as Step Change in Safety) is a member-led organisation that provides health and safety support for high-hazard industries.
 It is a not-for-profit organisation, that became a limited company in 2016, having originally been an integral part of Oil & Gas UK since 1997.
-Step Change in Safety (SCiS) is committed to protecting and respecting your privacy.
-In this policy ‘SCiS’, ‘we’, ‘us’ or ‘our’ means: Step Change in Safety, registered company (no. SC493448), whose registered address is 62 Market Street, Exchange 2, 3rd Floor, Aberdeen, Scotland, AB11 5PJ.
+Step Change in Safety is committed to protecting and respecting your privacy.
+In this policy ‘SCiS’, ‘we’, ‘us’ or ‘our’ means: Step Change in Safety, registered company (no. SC493448), whose registered address is Fourth Floor, Annan House, 33-35 Palmerston Road, Aberdeen AB11 5QP.

 The Company is a data controller and will determine the processes to be used when using your personal data.

 The General Data Protection Regulations (EU) 2016/679 (GDPR)

 We obtain information about you in the following ways:

 Information you give us directly: for example, we may obtain information about you when you subscribe to our website, one of our media channels, take part in one of our events, purchase products or sign up to our newsletter.